FirmwGuy/CEP/docs/L0_Kernel/NATIVE-TYPES.md

 Goal: provide a minimal, canonical descriptor that L0 can use to validate, compare, hash, and store values without consulting other cells.
 Everything else (schemas, units, domains) remains in L1+ as cells.

-### 2.1 Type Families (L0)
+### 2.1 Binary Types (L0)

-L0 defines the following native families:
+L0 defines a minimal set of binary types, encoded directly in `cepData`:
+- BOOLEAN
+- UNSIGNED (8/16/32/64‑bit)
+- INTEGER (8/16/32/64‑bit)
+- FLOAT (binary32/binary64)
-- BOOL
+- UTF8 (as octets)
-- INT (signed) and UINT (unsigned)
-- FLOAT_BIN (IEEE‑754 binary32 and binary64)
-- VECTOR (rank‑1 arrays of a base element type)
-- TEXT_UTF8 (validated UTF‑8, no normalization)
+- Internal: DT, PATH (as vectors of 64‑bit units)

+These correspond to the `_cepBinType` enum in the code.
+Shape (scalar vs vector) is orthogonal and is expressed by the `vector` flag inside `cepData`.

-Out of scope at L0: matrices, decimal floating point, arbitrary precision; represent them via VECTOR or at higher layers.
-HASH values use `VECTOR<UINT8>` with agreed length; specific algorithms belong to upper layers.
+Out of scope at L0: matrices, decimal floating point, arbitrary precision; represent them via vectors or at higher layers.
+HASH values use `vector<UINT8>` with agreed length; specific algorithms belong to upper layers.

 ### 2.2 Widths and Sizes